 (1) ON CAMPUS: The Business Office is in charge of registering cars on campus.
 Students are to register their cars and receive a decal during the matriculation process.
-Students involved in late matriculation should register and receive decals for their cars in the Business Office.
+Students involved in late matriculation should register and receive decals for their cars at the Business Office.
 Additional cars obtained while enrolled as a student should be registered immediately.
 Lost or illegible decals may be replaced at the Business Office.
-Decals are to be placed in the lower corner of the back rear window opposite the driver's side.
+Decals are to be placed in the loser corner of the back rear window opposite the driver's side.

 (2) OFF CAMPUS: There are several factors which determine whether students are required to register their automobiles in North Carolina or obtain North Carolina drivers licenses.

-Because of this, there are noblanket requirements which cover all situations.
+Because of this, there are no blanket requirements which cover all situations.
 Students who have questions may call the License Information Office of the Motor Vehicles Division in Raleigh at 733-3025.
-Generally, if North Carolina will be the primary state of residence while in seminary, it will be to the advantage of most students to obtain a North Carolina license and registration.